dominickeehan/dominickeehan.github.io/index.md

 # Hello

 I am a PhD Candidate in Operations Research at the [University of Auckland](https://www.auckland.ac.nz/en.html).
-Broadly speaking, I am interested in theory and methodology that enables decision making for the modern business environment.
+Broadly speaking, I am interested in theory and methodology that enables improved decision making for the modern business environment.

-In 2024 I was a visiting researcher at [Imperial Business School](https://www.imperial.ac.uk/business-school/), supported by the Claude McCarthy Fellowship.
+In 2024, supported by the Claude McCarthy Fellowship, I was a visiting researcher at [Imperial Business School](https://www.imperial.ac.uk/business-school/).
 My recent research focuses on estimation and distributionally robust optimization with nonstationary data.
-My previous research concerns approximation of multistage stochastic optimization problems.
+For instance, we show how accounting for nonstationarity can lead to better forecasts of international dairy commodity prices.
+My previous research concerns the performance of different approximations of multistage stochastic optimization problems.

 # Research